stronnag/msp_set_rx/README.md

 ### Failsafe test

 If the failsafe mode is commmanded (`-fs`), then no RC data is sent between 40s and 50s.
 This will cause the FS to enter failsafe **and not come out of failsafe**.
-Take this as a suble warning about the wisdom of using `MSP_SET_RC` for anything serious.
+Take this as a suble warning about the wisdom of using `MSP_SET_RAW_RC` for anything serious.

 ## Caveats

-* Ensure you provide (at least) 5Hz RX data, but don't overload the FC; MSP is a request-response protocol, don't just "spam" the FC via a high frequency timer and the ignore responses.
+* Ensure you provide (at least) 5Hz RX data, but don't overload the FC; MSP is a request-response protocol, don't just "spam" the FC via a high frequency timer and ignore the responses.
 * Ensure you're set the correct AUX range to arm
 * Ensure you've met the required arming conditions
 * For F1, no other `RX_xxx` feature set.